Meet The Staff

 For her work with brain-injured children, Eliane has received the Brazilian Gold Medal of Honor and the Japanese Medal of Sakuro Koro Sho.

-Kathy Myers, Senior Staff, The Institute for the Achievement of Intellectual Excellence
+Kathy Myers, Senior Staff, The Institute for Intellectual Excellence

 Kathy was born in Bellwood, Pennsylvania, where she grew up and graduated from high school.
 During these years her mother taught her to play the piano.
 Following high school, Kathy attended Appalachian Bible College, majoring in piano.
 She then worked as a secretary for a life insurance company and as a secretary for a printing plant.